A Discussion with Robert Paarlberg, Wellesley College

 Is there a conversation going on, or are people just trading barbs in a stalemate?

 It is pretty well polarized.
 The Gates Foundation has tried to have serious conversations about GMOs.
 In 2006, they launched their Alliance for a Green Revolution in Africa with the Rockefeller Foundation, which included a new seed development project for Africa.
 They said that they would not “initially” be using any transgenic varieties, but the critics of both the Green Revolution and GM varieties immediately started badgering Kofi Annan, who was the nominal chairman of the project, asking: will you be using GMOs or not?
 And he announced, either carelessly or out of necessity, that they would not use GMOs.
 To the present day, this project has not used GMOs.
 You almost have to take that pledge or you will be targeted for incessant criticism.
-The Gates Foundation has sponsored research on GMOs, both GMOs with agronomic traits like drought resistance for Africa—they have a 45-million dollar, five year project they are sponsoring for that—and also GMOs with nutrient traits, bio-fortified crops.
+The Gates Foundation has sponsored research on GMOs, both GMOs with agronomic traits like drought resistance for Africa—they have a $45 million, five-year project they are sponsoring for that—and also GMOs with nutrient traits, bio-fortified crops.
 An example is bio-fortified sorghum for Africa, but that is moving very slowly.

 If there would be a place where one could think the polarization would have been relaxed, it would have been in 2000, when Swiss scientist Ingo Potrykus developed a genetically engineered rice variety, so-called Golden Rice.
 The rice is high in beta carotene, the vitamin A precursor.
 The rice would have been useful way to address vitamin A deficiencies in children living in Asia.
 The groups that had been criticizing GMOs because they had come from Monsanto and had been developed to tolerate herbicides should have had no complaint about Golden Rice, since it was actually developed with money from the European Union and the a crop promised to reduce blindness among Asian children.
 But the critics did not give that a pass; they immediately criticized the rice because it was a GMO.
 The groups who criticize GMOs criticize all GMOs, and those who criticize all GMOs tend to be those who criticize the Green Revolution itself, evidence that the public debate is pretty well ideological and polarized.